 - Which of the categories cover the data you've sold

 - For each category, the third parties to which you sold data that comes under that category

 This example from FivePoint neatly covers data collection, disclosure and sales across the categories:

-The third right says that at any time, a consumer can tell you to stop selling personal data.
+At any time, a consumer can tell you to stop selling personal data.
 You must follow this order.

 Once a consumer has "opted out" in this way, you cannot sell their personal data unless and until they authorize you to do so.
 The consumer can approach you to do this at any time, but you must wait at least 12 months before asking them to let you start selling their data again.

 When you receive an opt-out request, you have 10 days to stop selling the data.
 You also have 90 days to contact anyone you sold the data to and inform them that they in turn must stop selling or sharing that data.